victoriactemple/command-line-mystery/readme.md

 ## Submission

 * As you make changes to `solution.md`, frequently commit and push to GitHub.
 * Once you've finished the assignment and pushed your work to GitHub, make a pull request from your fork to the original repo.
+You can find instructions for this [here](https://github.com/SF-WDI-LABS/shared_modules/blob/master/how-to/homework-submission.md).

 ## Resources